Cat S42 Rugged Smartphone review

 And the promised upgrade to Android 11 is worth something since many cheaper phones often don't see security updates after their first year is over.

-That this design lacks is a Type-C connector and wireless charging is a disappointment since neither feature would have added much cost.
+That this design lacks is a Type-C connector and wireless charging is a disappointment, but they exceeded the budget for this device.

 Where this design exceeded our expectation is the IP68 rating, making it one of the more abuse-resistant designs around, and a notch better than the typical IP67 offerings.

-But, if you strip away the branding and software, the underlying phone would be much less from a Chinese branded manufacturer.
+If you strip away the branding and software, a phone using the same SoC would be less from a Chinese branded manufacturer, but the build quality of the S42 is a notch or two higher.

 The S42 is an admirable device for those that need a basic smartphone that they’re likely to take into dusty and wet environments, but unlike the S61 and new S62 Pro, it is nothing special.